Wandering Son: Manga

 The manga Wandering Son is written and illustrated by Takako Shimura.
 It was serialized in the monthly seinen (aimed at younger adult men) manga magazine Comic Beam from the December 2002 to August 2013 issue.
-The individual chapters were collected and published in 15 tankōbon volumes by Enterbrain from July 25, 2003 to August 28, 2013.
+The individual chapters were collected and published in 15 tankōbon volumes by Enterbrain from July 25, 2003, to August 28, 2013.
 Wandering Son was one of several manga titles included with the launch in December 2009 of the manga distribution service of the PlayStation Store for the Japanese PlayStation Portable handheld game console.

 The series is licensed in English by Fantagraphics Books, which began releasing the series in North America in hardcover format starting with the first volume on July 5, 2011.
 Gary Groth of Fantagraphics Books said in an interview he licensed Wandering Son because "it's not a typical choice for a manga title published in the U.S. and it's not typical subject matter for comics in general," saying that the subject is "perfectly legitimate ... for literature—or comics."
 Although Fantagraphics Books released eight volumes by June 2015, the release of further volumes was hampered by low sales.
-The series is also licensed by Ever Glory Publishing in Taiwan and by Haksan Culture Company in Korea.
+The series is also licensed by Ever Glory Publishing in Taiwan and by Haksan Publishing in Korea.

 Anime

-A 12-episode anime television series adaptation produced by AIC Classic and Aniplex aired in Japan between January 13 and March 31, 2011 on Fuji TV's Noitamina programming block.
+A 12-episode anime television series adaptation produced by AIC Classic and Aniplex aired in Japan between January 13 and March 31, 2011, on Fuji TV's Noitamina programming block.
 Crunchyroll simulcasted the anime on their streaming website.
 However, it was removed from Crunchyroll on April 21, 2021.
 Aniplex released the anime on six Blu-ray and DVD compilation volumes in Japan between April 27 and September 21, 2011.
 Of the 11 episodes to be aired on TV, episodes 10 and 11 were edited into a single episode, and were released individually on their respective BD/DVD volumes.
 Following the arrest of Ai Takabe, the voice actress who played Maiko, for drug possession in October 2015, Bandai Channel removed the series from its streaming catalog.
 The anime adapts the story from the point where the characters enter junior high school.

 The anime is directed by Ei Aoki and the screenplay was written by Mari Okada.
 Chief animator Ryūichi Makino based the character design used in the anime on Takako Shimura's original concept and the main animator is Michio Satō.
 The music was produced by Satoru Kosaki and Keiichi Okabe, both from Monaca, and the sound director is Jin Aketagawa.
-The anime's opening theme song is "Itsudatte." (いつだって。) by Daisuke and the single was released on March 2, 2011.
+The anime's opening theme song is "Itsudatte" (いつだって。) by Daisuke and the single was released on March 2, 2011.
 The ending theme is "For You" by Rie fu and the single was released on February 16, 2011.
 The original soundtrack was released on August 24, 2011.